Dat10496/Final-project-BE/README.md

 User can login faster by google account, and make a payment online via paypal.
 After user make a payment successfully user will receive a information mail about this purchase

-As a owner shop, i use adminjs dashboard which owner easily manage the products, user and the payment
+As a owner shop, i use adminjs dashboard which owner easily manage the products, user and the payment with CRUD

 Admin page: https://sneaker-be.herokuapp.com/admin/login